kevin-tofu/KalmanSmoother-Fraser-Algorithm/README.md

 Kalman smoother back-propagates these variables and corrects them.
 It is called "fixed-interval smoothing".

-### introction of Normal fixed-lag Kalman smoothing
+### Introction of Normal fixed-lag Kalman smoothing
  There are 2 steps to use fixed-lag Kalman smoothing.
 (1) Estimate state variables using Kalman Filter on each time-step [0-T].
 (2) Start correcting from estimated state variable on the last time-step [T],